Ghyasuddin Ahmed

-Ghyasuddin Ahmed (গিয়াসউদ্দিন আহমেদ; 1935 – 14 December 1971), also known by his daak naam Bacchu Da (বাচ্চু দা), was a Bengali educator from Narsingdi.
+Ghyasuddin Ahmed (গিয়াসউদ্দিন আহমেদ; 1933 – 14 December 1971), also known by his daak naam Bacchu Da (বাচ্চু দা), was a Bengali educator.

 Early life

+Ahmed was born in Belabo, Narsinghdi sub-division, British India (now in Amdia Union, Narsingdi Sadar Upazila, Bangladesh).
+There is ambiguity about his date of birth, but almost all sources agree that it was in 1933.
+His father was Abdul Gafur, a sub-deputy magistrate.
+His mother was Ratna Garbha Begum Shamsunnahar.
+He had two brothers and five sisters.
+His younger brother, Rashiduddin Ahmad, would become a neurosurgeon.

-Ahmed was born in the district of Narsingdi in 1935.
-He passed matriculation by obtaining eighth place from St. Gregory High School, Dhaka in 1950 and I.A. from Notre Dame College in 1952 by obtaining tenth place.
+Ahmed passed matriculation by obtaining eighth place from St. Gregory High School, Dhaka, in 1950 and I.A. from Notre Dame College in 1952 by obtaining tenth place.
 He passed B.A.
 (Hons) and M.A. in history from Dhaka University in 1957.
 In his university days, he was a chess champion and captain of the basketball team of S. M. Hall.

 Career

 Ahmed joined Jagannath College (now Jagannath University) as a lecturer in the history department and later joined Dhaka University in 1958.
 He went to the United Kingdom with a Commonwealth Scholarship in 1964 and obtained an Honours degree in world history from the London School of Economics (LSE).